Recovers lost or deleted Office documents, emails, presentations & multimedia files.

 Among all the tasks of Exchange administrators, one of the most important and challenging ones is ensuring email security.
-Since Exchange Server handles thousands of emails every day, it is not easy to manage and monitor such a large chunk of messages on a regular basis.
-This is why hackers often exploit email vulnerabilities to steal confidential information such as trade secrets or launch a cyberattack.
+Since Exchange Server handles thousands of emails daily, it is not easy to manage and monitor such a large chunk of messages regularly.
+Hackers often exploit email vulnerabilities to steal confidential information, such as trade secrets, or launch a cyberattack.
 One of the tricks they use is email spoofing, wherein they impersonate someone else to trick the user into sharing sensitive information.
-In this article, we take a closer look at email spoofing and discuss ways to prevent internal email spoofing in an Exchange environment.
+This article looks closely at email spoofing and discusses ways to prevent internal email spoofing in an Exchange environment.

-Email spoofing is one of the common forms of email attacks, in which the sender manipulates email headers to deceive the email recipient regarding the identity of the sender.
-Sender of the spoofing email generally impersonates the employee, client, or vendor of an organization to extract sensitive information, such as employees’ personal data, company’s internal reports, etc.
+Email spoofing is one of the common forms of email attacks, in which the sender manipulates email headers to deceive the email recipient regarding the sender’s identity.
+The spoofing email sender generally impersonates an organization’s employee, client, or vendor to extract sensitive information, such as employees’ data, the company’s internal reports, etc.

 Here are the methods that you can implement to prevent internal email spoofing.

-Sender Policy Framework (SPF) is an email authentication method, which is highly effective against spoofing.
+Sender Policy Framework (SPF) is an email authentication method that is highly effective against spoofing.
 An SPF record is a DNS record (database record used to map a human-friendly URL to an IP address), which is added to the DNS zone file of your domain.
-In this record, you can mention all the IP addresses and/or hostnames that are authorized to send emails on your behalf.
+In this record, you can mention all the IP addresses and hostnames authorized to send emails on your behalf.

 SPF is generally used against external spoofing attacks where senders impersonate trusted entities.
 However, it can be used to prevent internal email spoofing too.
-There is one challenge in using SPF records though – to achieve complete protection, you have to include all IP addresses that are allowed to send emails on your network.
+There is one challenge in using SPF records, though – to achieve complete protection, you must include all IP addresses allowed to send emails on your network.
 These may include your company’s servers, printers, custom web applications, third-party applications, etc. So, this can be a cumbersome task if your company’s network is large and complex.

 Steps to Set up SPF Record